Learn more about our faculty members.

 Daniel Plate

-Elizabeth Ponder Melick
+Elizabeth Melick

 Dr. Melick earned her B.A. from Capital University and her M.A. and Ph.D. from Kent State University.
 The focus of her graduate study was medieval literature, and in 2019 she published an edition of four Middle English romances from the Otuel group with the Middle English Text Series.